 Additionally, you know that string that’s often attached to the teabag?
 If it’s white, it’s typically been bleached.
 Yep, so there’s a chance you may also be adding residual bleach to your chemical tea.

-After learning all this, we searched far and wide for a nontoxic tea sachet.
-We finally found one in Japan made from 100% cornstarch, which means it’s compostable and biodegradable.
+After learning all this, we searched far and wide for a nontoxic tea bag.
+We finally found one in Japan made with polylactic acid from plant starches (sugarcane, cassava and corn) woven to form a fine fiber.
+This means they are 100% compostable and biodegradable.